-After visiting this page, please also visit our website for further information about what we do and to find a range of information about the arts.
+After visiting this page which gives an overview of our programme, please also visit our more detailed website for further information about what we do and to find a range of information about the arts.

-18 November - John Benjamin - Faberge and At the Sign of the Falcon- exploring the artworks created by Carl Faberge and his workshops in St Petersburg and Moscow and the Arts and Crafts to Art Deco creations of jewellery designer, Harry Murphy, and his London workshop, the Falcon Studio.
+19th May - John Benjamin - Faberge and At the Sign of the Falcon- exploring the artworks created by Carl Faberge and his workshops in St Petersburg and Moscow and the Arts and Crafts to Art Deco creations of jewellery designer, Harry Murphy, and his London workshop, the Falcon Studio.
 John will look at members’ jewellery in the post lunch session.
-Postponed to 19th May 2022.
-In place of this event, we are hosting an additional lecture that will be free to our members.
-This will be by Bertie Pearce on Friday, December 3rd at 11am via Zoom.
-The topic will be “A Dickens of A Christmas.
-God bless us everyone.”
+You may also be interested to visit the Faberge exhibition at the V&A.

-Please also visit our website for further information about what we do and to find a range of information about the arts.
+We have this web page within th Arts Society website.
+We also have a more detailed website with further information.
+Pleas visit this more detailed website for further information about what we do and to find a range of information about the arts.

 Our Society brings people together through a shared curiosity for the arts.